3jackdaws/soundcloud-lib/README.md

 # Soundcloud-lib
-This is a Soundcloud API library that doesn't require a client ID to function.
-It's basic, it can really only fetch tracks and playlists, but doesn't require the user to go through the soundcloud app approval process.
+This Soundcloud API doesn't require a user-provided client ID to function.

 ![Version](https://img.shields.io/badge/version-0.6.0-blue.svg)

-# Why
-I once applied for API access and was approved.
-I used this access for months until it was revoked for some reason and all my emails and new applications were ignored.
-I decided to create a library that allows me to do Soundcloud API stuff without an approved application.

 # Features
-* Supports asyncio
-* Does not require a client ID
+* Can resolve tracks and playlists from URLs
+* Can download and write the MP3 representation of a Track to a file
 * Fetches and writes mp3 metadata (Album artist, title, artwork)
 * Can fetch entire playlists of tracks
+* Asyncio support through `sclib.asyncio`

 # Installation
 This library is installable as a pip package.